Streamlining Energy Infrastructure Permitting Issue Brief (PDF)

 Background

 Providing reliable and affordable electricity to American consumers and businesses requires an expansive infrastructure system and the capital to plan, build, and maintain it.
 America’s energy infrastructure includes power plants, hydroelectric dams, transmission and distribution wires, and fuel delivery systems, such as interstate natural gas pipelines.
 The need for cost-effective infrastructure to support reliable and affordable electricity, to balance intermittent resources, and to meet rising electricity demand is particularly acute today.
-Rapid growth in wind, solar, storage, and distributed energy resources, and the need for flexible resources, such as natural gas- fueled generation, are all part of a quickly evolving generation resource mix.
-Electrification of the transportation sector, the growth of data centers, and increased severe weather events are also driving more demand on the electric grid.
+The growth of data centers and artificial intelligence, electrification of the transportation sector, and increased severe weather events are also driving more demand on the electric grid.

-Streamlined environmental reviews under the National Environmental Policy Act (NEPA) would ensure that energy infrastructure projects are able to move forward quickly and cost-effectively to meet rising demand.
-NEPA requires federal agencies to consider the environmental impacts of proposed major federal actions as part of an agency’s decision-making process.
-Projects receiving federal funding must also undergo environmental reviews.
+Streamlined environmental reviews under the National Environmental Policy Act (NEPA) would ensure that energy infrastructure projects can move forward quickly and cost-effectively to meet rising demand.
+NEPA requires federal agencies to evaluate and disclose the environmental impacts of proposed major federal actions as part of an agency’s decision-making process.
+Projects with a federal nexus, such as those receiving federal funding or occurring on federal land, must also undergo environmental reviews.
 Environmental reviews and authorizations that involve multiple federal, state, and local agencies are common.
-These reviews are often time-consuming, fragmented, inefficient, and costly to project proponents.
+These reviews are often time-consuming, fragmented, or duplicative, and costly to project proponents.
 In addition to siting and permitting generation and distribution infrastructure, in some cases, the electric transmission siting authority resides with federal agencies and requires NEPA review.

 The Federal Energy Regulatory Commission (FERC) plays a key role in hydropower, interstate natural gas pipelines, and bulk electric transmission lines.
 For more on permitting these specific resources that are not addressed in this issue brief, see APPA’s issue briefs, “Hydropower” and “Electric Transmission Policies.”